 Interested in a specific Java topic?
 Type it into the search and find related items across fixes, JVM command line arguments, and blogs.

-It’s exciting to have foojay as an integrated place to provide this sort of information to everyday Java developers and to work with others on evolving foojay content to provide these and other commentaries on the latest Java developments.
+It’s exciting to have Foojay as an integrated place to provide this sort of information to everyday Java developers and to work as a community on evolving Foojay content to provide these and other commentaries on the latest Java developments.

-We’re actively looking for highly skilled and knowledgeable Java developers to join us (we are even hiring for that purpose) and our aim is for foojay to increasingly become a place of sharing reference materials and discussion throughout the Java industry.
+We’re actively looking for highly skilled and knowledgeable Java developers to join us and our aim is for Foojay to increasingly become a central place of sharing reference materials and discussions throughout the Java industry.